-For ten years, Unsilence has helped more than 15,000 educators, young people, and the public across 16 states to talk about hidden histories and injustices.
-Our programs and digital content promote critical thinking and empathy to inspire healing and social change.
+Between 2010 and 2020, Unsilence has helped more than 15,000 educators, young people, and the public across 16 states to talk about hidden histories and injustices.
+Unsilence programs and digital content promote critical thinking and empathy to inspire healing and social change.

 EDUCATION FOR THE MOMENT FOR A DECADE, UNSILENCE HAS DELIVERED PATHBREAKING HOLOCAUST EDUCATION FOCUSING ON HIDDEN VOICES.
 THIS LED US TO EXPAND OUR CONTENT TO INJUSTICES TODAY.